-- 1. Proposed Action Under the Proposed Action no foreseeable direct, indirect or cumulative effects involving changes in cultural or historic resources would occur in association with authorizing the grant funds for the 5,624-acre conservation lease.
+1. Proposed Action - Under the Proposed Action no foreseeable direct, indirect or cumulative effects involving changes in cultural or historic resources would occur in association with authorizing the grant funds for the 12,908-acre conservation lease.
 A cultural resource information request was completed for private land sections where restoration activities would be implemented within the lease perimeter.
-Considering the majority non-ground disturbing nature of this project, no additional archaeological investigative work was conducted.
-A historic irrigation system located on BLM lands within Township 14N, Range 25E, Section 8 was documented.
-However, it is located outside the areas where restoration work would occur and therefore there will be no direct impact on the historic resource.
-The restoration will modify current land use, but not in any way that would affect cultural and historical resources.
-The lease will not modify current land use, and therefore will have no potential to physically or visually impact any kind of cultural or paleontological resources that may be present within the Area of Potential Effects (APE). - 2.
-No Action -- Under the No Action Alternative, grant fund authorization for the 5,624-acre conservation lease would not occur.
+The results did not show any cultural or historically significant resources.
+There will be no direct impact on the historic resource.
+Considering the majority non-ground disturbing nature of this project, no additional archaeological investigative work will be required.
+The areas being reseeded have previously been used as agricultural crop locations, therefore the activities are not different than the previous use of the land.
+The restoration will modify current land use, but not in any way that would affect existing cultural and historical resources.
+The lease will not modify current land use, and therefore will have no potential to physically or visually impact any kind of cultural or paleontological resources that may be present within the Area of Potential Effects (APE).

+2. No Action -- Under the No Action Alternative, grant fund authorization for the 12,908-acre conservation lease would not occur.
 The project area is largely semi-arid, sagebrush covered steppe/foothills, and the topography is characteristically gentle to moderately steep, therefore the cultural and paleontological resources will continue to persist in the rather dry and stable environment.
 No direct, indirect or cumulative effects involving cultural resources would be anticipated.